-- [1] A Copy dependency may only be created between two classes that have the "requirement" stereotype, or a subtype of the "requirement" stereotype applied. - [2] The text property of the client requirement is constrained to be a read-only copy of the text property of the supplier requirement. - [3] Constraint [2] is applied recursively to all subrequirements.
+- [1] A Copy dependency may only be created between two NamedElements that have a subtype of the abstractRequirement stereotype applied. - [2] The text property of the client requirement is constrained to be a read-only copy of the text property of the supplier requirement. - [3] Constraint [2] is applied recursively to all subrequirements.

-16.3.2.2 DeriveReqt
+16.3.2.3 DeriveReqt